Privacy Notice | Tarsus

 • Meeting or fulfilling the reason you provided the information to us.

-• Providing support and assistance for the Services.
+• Operating, providing, and maintaining the Services.

-• Doing fraud protection, security and debugging.
+• Protecting the Services, including fraud protection, security, and debugging.

 Marketing the Services